Who is Joe McGee?

-“Ride 2 Freedom” made history:
+My history-making “Ride 2 Freedom” convoy:

 In February 2011, I organized the "Ride to Freedom" convoy.
 Following the Black History Quiz Bowl, we recognized African-American veterans with an escorted convoy to the Airborne & Special Operations Museum, courtesy of The Cumberland County Sheriff's Office motorcade.
 The following February (2012), to commemorate and celebrate the returning soldiers from the "War on Iraq," we made the convoy inclusive.